VNG-Realisatie/RAWA/docs/_content/uitwerking/cases/index.md

 ---
-title: "Onderkende cases IAM"
+title: "Functionele use cases"
-name: Onderkende cases IAM
+name: Functionele use cases
 ---
-## Onderkende cases
+## Functionele use cases
 ...